Unidata/netcdf-c/man4/netcdf-tutorial.md

   [[\<](#Creation-in-C_002b_002b "Previous section in reading order")]   [[\>](#Numbering-of-NetCDF-IDs "Next section in reading order")]       [[\<\<](#Useful-Functions "Beginning of this chapter or previous chapter")]   [[Up](#Useful-Functions "Up section")]   [[\>\>](#API_002dExtensions "Next chapter")]                   [[Top](#Top "Cover (top) of document")]   [Contents]   [[Index](#Combined-Index "Index")]   [[?](#SEC_About "About (help)")]
   ---------------------------------------------------------------------- ------------------------------------------------------------------ --- ----------------------------------------------------------------------------- ---------------------------------------- ---------------------------------------------- --- --- --- --- ----------------------------------------- ------------ ------------------------------------ ----------------------------------

-3.2 Reading NetCDF Files of Known Structure {.section}
+3.2 Reading NetCDF Files of Known Structure
 -------------------------------------------

 To read a netCDF file of known structure, you need to: